Dae-Y/Dae-Y/README.md

 ## 💫 About Me

 👋 Hi!
-I'm Daehwan Yeo, a Computer Science Honours student at Curtin University in Western Australia (2026).
+I'm Daehwan Yeo, a Computer Science Honours student at Curtin University in Western Australia.

 My current focus is AI, computer vision, and high-performance computing.
 For my Honours research, I’m working on 3D medical image segmentation of coronary arteries from CT angiography data.